 First of all, PADI Course Director is the highest Instructor rating in the PADI System of Diver Education.
 Consequently The PADI Course Director is one of the most respected Recreational Scuba Diving Qualifications in the Diving Industry today.

-PADI Course Directors are Instructor Trainers who are therefore qualified to teach PADI Instructor Development Courses (IDCs.)
-They can also teach other PADI Instructor Courses such are Specialty Instructor Course and also PADI Rebreather Instructor courses.
+A PADI Course Director is an Instructor Trainer who is therefore qualified to teach PADI Instructor Development Courses (IDCs.)
+PADI Course Directors can also teach other PADI Instructor Courses such are Specialty Instructor Course and also PADI Rebreather Instructor courses.
 Chris Owen, our PADI Course Director, became a PADI Course Director in April 2000.
 And, as a result, has had a lot of experience preparing PADI Master Instructors to attend PADI Course Director Training Courses (CDTC.)

 So, are you ready to reach the top of Recreational Scuba Diving?

 - Availability: N/A

 The PADI Course Director (CD) Qualification

 As mentioned, the PADI Course Director (CD) qualification is the highest Instructor Rating in the PADI System of Diver Education.
 Because of this it takes time and determination to get the chance to apply for acceptance into a CDTC.
 Consequently PADI Course Directors hold the highest and most respected professional rating in recreational scuba diving.